plone/plone.org/devops/README.md

 ```shell
 make deploy
 ```
 Use this also when there is a new version of any of the images.

+After deployment the following pages are available:

+- `traefik-beta.plone.org` (web server configuration view, protected)
+- `beta.plone.org` (main site)
+- `beta.plone.org/ClassicUI` (direkt access to Classic UI, protected)
+- `beta.plone.org/zmi` (direkt access to ZMI, protected)

+For local deployment entries of the domains were already created in `/etc/hosts`.
+For production public DNS needs configuration.

+Once deployed, there is no Plone site installed.
+This can be done by accessing the ZMI or by executing the create-site script with docker.

 ## Check Stack Status